aws-samples/amazon-rds-proxy-multitenant-load-test/README.md

 #### Database migration from a simulated on-premises MS SQL Server to an Amazon RDS instance in AWS Cloud

 An AWS CloudFormation template that builds and load tests two multi-tenant Amazon Aurora MySQL clusters, one with and one without Amazon RDS Proxy.
-This is repository that is referenced in the accompanying blog post: Build and load test a multi-tenant SaaS database proxy solution with Amazon RDS Proxy
+This is repository that is referenced in the accompanying blog post: Build and load test a multi-tenant SaaS database proxy solution with Amazon RDS Proxy.

 An overview of the architecture is below: